gabrielgoncalves95/lyricsGenerator/Readme.md

 ## Training

-To configure the main characteristics of the network like type and architecture you can change the file 'modelconfig.py'.
+To configure the main characteristics of the network, like type and architecture, you can change the file 'modelconfig.py'.
 Many other settings of training and prediction can be changed in the other files.

 With all of the environment requirements satisfied, to start a training: